sovereigndaddy/blog/_posts/2022-07-12-non-kyc-bitcoin-methods.markdown

 KYC feeds the surveillance state.
 KYC is anti-Bitcoin.

 ### About this Post
-In the content below, I outline the items, applications, and methods that I've personally used to acquire non-KYC Bitcoin, but by no means are these the only ways to of accomplishing this.
+In the content below, I outline the items, applications, and methods that I've personally used to acquire non-KYC Bitcoin or am in the process of completing, but by no means are these the only ways to of accomplishing this.
 As always, do your own research.

 Alright let's get to fighting against the surveillance state.